WHO ARE WE LOOKING FOR?

 HOW DO I APPLY?

-You can apply by clicking the 'Volunteer Now' button.
+You can Express your Interest for 2019 recruitment by clicking on the button at the top of the page and completing a short form.
 If you are in employment, remember to speak to your employer and line manager to make sure they’re happy to support your application to volunteer on the Children’s Panel.

 If you have a disability or any special requirements that need to be considered for you to carry out the role of Panel Member, please speak to the Clerk in your local area (you can find their details here).
 They will be very happy to discuss your needs with you.